roquehomemaster/eBaySalesTool/docs/item_ui_page.md

 ## Page Layout
 1. **Header Section**:
-   - **Title**: Displayed at the top of the page, centered, with the text "eBay Sales Tool".
+  - **Title**: Displayed at the top of the page, centered, with the text "ListFlowHQ".

 2. **Messaging/Alert/Error Section**:
    - **Purpose**: Display messages to the user, such as success messages, errors, or alerts.